 NOTE 4: If the network slice becomes unavailable and a large number of UEs are impacted, the AMF can send the updates to the non-supporting UEs in a manner that avoids surge in signalling (e.g. next time the UE becomes connected).

 - If the AMF detects from the validity time of a S-NSSAI that it is available again, then update the Configured NSSAI to include the S-NSSAI via a UE Configuration Update procedure.

+- During deregistration (e.g. UE initiated deregistration or network initiated deregistration) procedure, AMF may store the information related to the S-NSSAI removal from Configured NSSAI in the UDM.
+When the UE again sends Registration request and AMF detects from the validity time of a S-NSSAI that it is available again then using the stored information from UDM, AMF adds the S-NSSAI to the Confifured NSSAI and sends in Registrations Accept message.